Mom’s Buttermilk Banana Bread

 Instructions

-• Move oven rack to position where pans will be in the center of the oven.
-Preheat oven to 350 degrees F. Grease bottoms of 2 (9x5) loaf pans, using non-stick baking spray or butter and flour.
+• Move the oven rack to a position where the pans will be in the center of the oven.
+Preheat oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Grease bottoms of 2 (9x5) loaf pans, using non-stick baking spray or butter and flour.

 • In a large bowl, mix sugar and butter.
 Add eggs one at a time, beating until incorporated.

 • Mash bananas on a plate, using a fork.
-Add bananas, buttermilk and vanilla.
-Beat until smooth.
+Add bananas, buttermilk, and vanilla.
+Beat until the banana mixture is smooth.

 • Pour batter into pans (sprinkle nuts on top if desired).

-• Place in oven and bake for approximately 35-45 minutes, or until a cake tester inserted into the center comes out clean, and the loaves are golden brown on the top.
-Remove from oven and let cool for 10 minutes, then loosen the sides of the loves and remove from pans onto wire rack.
-Let cool completely (about 2 hours) before cutting.
+• Place in the oven and bake for approximately 35-45 minutes, or until a cake tester inserted into the center comes out clean, and the loaves are golden brown on the top.
+Remove from the oven and let cool for 10 minutes, then loosen the sides of the loaves and remove from pans onto a wire cooling rack.
+Let the bread cool completely (about 2 hours) before cutting.

 NOTES

--For a healthier option, half of the flour can be substituted for whole wheat flour, the buttermilk can be substituted for greek yogurt and half of the butter can be substituted for applesauce.
+-For a healthier option, half of the flour can be substituted with whole wheat flour, the buttermilk can be substituted with Greek yogurt, and half of the butter can be substituted with applesauce.

 Nutrition